 Penthos: The Doctrine of Compunction in the Christian East, by Irenee Hausherr.

 "Blessed are those who mourn..."
 In meditating on this Beatitude, the Desert Fathers often spoke of its connection with sorrow for sin, and their own experience of what came to be called the "gift of tears."
-They were insistent that entering into Christian joy was inseparable from this primary experience of compunction.
+They were insistent that entering into God's joy was inseparable from this primary experience of compunction.
 Irenee Hausherr has traced this recurrent theme through the first millennium of the monastic tradition and made it accessible to those outside the monastic calling.
 In the almost half century since it was first published, and to the modern mind set constantly immersed in the language of "self-esteem" and "self-fulfilment," Penthos is a jarring reminder of a pristine practice of self-knowledge and repentance.
 200 pp. paper $11.95

 The Name of Jesus, by Irenee Hausherr.

-Hausherr has shown himself both in this work and in his earlier, closely related book Penthos, to be one wholly concerned with the most intimate aspects of Christian spirituality.
-What he has accomplished here is not merely an investigation of the ways Christians have addressed Jesus from New Testament times down through the first millennium, nor simply a history of the Jesus Prayer (although he succeeds in both tasks admirably), but a relentless quest for the underlying orientation of Christian people toward their Lord.
+Hausherr has shown himself both in this work and in his earlier, closely related book Penthos, to be one wholly concerned with the most intimate aspects of spirituality.
+What he has accomplished here is not merely an investigation of the ways people have addressed Jesus (Isa) from New Testament times down through the first millennium, nor simply a history of the Jesus Prayer (although he succeeds in both tasks admirably), but a relentless quest for the underlying orientation of people toward their Lord.
 With a rare familiarity with countless Eastern and especially Syrian liturgical and monastic texts, Hausherr reveals the close connection between compunction, or sorrow for sin, and the desire to find methods of unceasing prayer.
 In the course of his investigation, he has much of importance to say about the essence of prayer, authentic piety and authentic holiness.
 358 pp. paper $13.95.

 The Lives of Simeon Stylites, translated by Robert Doran, foreword by Susan Ashbrook Harvey.

-In the flood of Christian ascetics who left the world to seek God alone, Simeon chose a novel escape.
+In the flood of ascetics who left the world to seek God alone, Simeon chose a novel escape.
 He mounted a pillar.
 There he remained the rest of his life, a focus of pious pilgrimage.
 To him came supplicants with all kinds of problems: personal anguish, sickness and pain, infertility, sin, and social transgression.
 Public issues were mediated at his shrine and slaves manumitted.
 Whole villages sent delegations for advice when plagues or wild beasts threatened.
 Robert Doran, professor of religious studies at Amherst College, translates here the extant lives of Simeon a Greek account by his contemporary, Bishop Theodoret of Cyrrhus; one of unknown date by `Antonius'; and a third, written in Syriac.
-The awe and fascination both Greeks and Syrians felt for this stylite (pillar) saint give an insight into the Christian, and non-Christian world of the fifth century.
+The awe and fascination both Greeks and Syrians felt for this stylite (pillar) saint give an insight into the world of the fifth century.
 144 pp. paper $15.95

 Not of This World: The Life and Teaching of Fr.
 Seraphim Rose, by Damascene Christensen.

 Living as a monk in the mountains of northern California, Fr.
-Seraphim Rose broke the shackles of his times and penetrated into the heart of ancient, otherworldly Christian experience, reconnecting fragmented Western man with his lost roots and showing him the way of return of God.
+Seraphim Rose broke the shackles of his times and penetrated into the heart of ancient, otherworldly experience, reconnecting fragmented Western man with his lost roots and showing him the way of return of God.
 Today his name is known and loved by millions throughout the world, especially in Russia and Eastern Europe, where during the Communist era his writings were secretly distributed in thousands of typewritten copies.
 The book traces his passionate search for Truth and his spiritual and philosophical development, setting forth his message and offering a glimpse into the soul of a man not of this world.
 1042 pp. paper $24.95 hard $29.95

 For no-frames browsers: Back to main menu. (or use 'back' button.)